A Kernelization-Based Approach to Nonparametric Binary Choice Models: Kernelized Non-Parametric Estimator

 The polynomial order $J_n$ governs the bias-variance tradeoff when estimating $F_0$ and is required to grow to infinity as $n\to \infty$ to ensure the consistency of the estimator.
-A theoretically optimal rate for $J_n$, as established later in Corollary \ref{corollary-cgce-rate}, depends on unknown constants, including the under of derivatives of $F_0$'s density $f_0$ that exist.
+A larger $J_n$ reduces approximation error, since $F_0$ can be better approximated by CDFs in the larger class $\mathcal F_n$, but the estimator $\hat F$ becomes more variable.
+A theoretically optimal rate for $J_n$, as established later in Corollary \ref{corollary-cgce-rate}, depends on unknown constants, including the number of derivatives of $F_0$'s density $f_0$ that exist.
 In practice, $J_n$ can be chosen via multi-fold cross-validation.

-\begin{remark}[Choice of Kernels] Our consistency result later requires that the RKHS $\mathbb{G}_k$ is dense in the space of all continuous functions on compact supports under the uniform norm, and the convergence rate and asymptotic normality results focus on the Gaussian kernels.
+\begin{remark} We comment on the choice of kernels and the analytical form of CDFs. \begin{itemize} \itemsep -0.1em \item (Choice of kernels) Our consistency result later requires that the RKHS $\mathbb{G}_k$ is dense in the space of all continuous functions on compact supports under the uniform norm, and the convergence rate and asymptotic normality results focus on the Gaussian kernels.
 The literature in statistical learning theory has discussed the conditions under which such denseness conditions are satisfied; see, e.g., \cite{steinwart-01}, \cite{micchelli-xu-zhang-06} among others, where Gaussian kernels serve as one of the examples.
-See also Remark \ref{remark-largeRKHS} in the Appendix~\ref{appendix-rkhs} for more details. \end{remark}

-\begin{remark}[Analytical Form of Distribution Functions in Implementation] The distribution functions in $\mathcal F_n$ have simple closed-form expressions parameterized by $\tau$.
+See also Remark \ref{remark-largeRKHS} in Appendix~\ref{appendix-rkhs} for more details.
+In the Monte Carlo experiments and the empirical application, we use a Gaussian kernel with $\sigma^2 = 1$, i.e., $k(s,t) = \exp( - \|s-t\|^2/2 )$.\footnote{ In this paper, $\sigma^2$ is treated as a prespecified constant; we leave for future research the theory of optimal choice of $\sigma^2$. } \item (Analytical form of CDFs in implementation) The CDFs in $\mathcal F_n$ with constraint $\int f(\cdot;\tau)=1$ have simple closed-form expressions parameterized by unconstrained $\tau=(\tau_1,\dots,\tau_{J_n})'$ in $\mathbb R^{J_n}$.
 See Appendix~\ref{appendix-implementation-cdf-form} for the specific form.
 This makes the implementation of the proposed estimation procedure straightforward, as no numerical integration is required.
 Other basis functions, such as wavelets, may also be used to estimate densities on $\mathbb{R}$ and yield closed-form distribution functions (e.g., \citealp{vidakovic-09}).
-Here, we restrict our attention to Hermite polynomial approximations, since they are not only suitable for our model but also widely used in practice; see, e.g., \cite{merlo-paula-17}, \cite{larsen-21}, \cite{beneito-et-al-21}, and \cite{freyberger-larsen-22}. \end{remark}
+Here, we restrict our attention to Hermite polynomial approximations, since they are not only suitable for our model but also widely used in practice; see, e.g., \cite{merlo-paula-17}, \cite{larsen-21}, \cite{beneito-et-al-21}, and \cite{freyberger-larsen-22}.